 More than one in four Victorians rent.
-The proposed rental reforms will give renters more rights, help them stay on longer leases, make bonds smaller and fairer, and crack down on dodgy landlords.
+The proposed rental reforms will give renters more rights, help them stay on longer leases, make bonds smaller and fairer, and crack down on dodgy residential rental providers.

-Every tenant will have the right to own a pet.
-Landlords will still have to give consent; but they only will be able to refuse in certain circumstances.
+Every renter will have the right to own a pet.
+Residential rental providers will still have to give consent; but they only will be able to refuse in certain circumstances.

-It will be easier for tenants to make minor modifications, like installing hooks for picture frames.
+It will be easier for renters to make minor modifications, like installing hooks for picture frames.

 - Rental increases will be limited to one a year

-- Landlords will no longer be able to end a tenancy for ‘no specified reason’
+- Residential rental providers will no longer be able to end a tenancy for ‘no specified reason’

-- Landlords will only be able to use an ‘end of fixed term’ notice to vacate at the end of the first fixed term.
+- Residential rental providers will only be able to use an ‘end of fixed term’ notice to vacate at the end of the first fixed term.